smart-edge-open/specs/doc/architecture.md

 ### Key Terminologies defining OpenNESS
 - **Orchestration**: Orchestration in the context of OpenNESS refers to exposing northbound APIs for Deploying, Managing, Automating the Edge compute cluster and Applications that run on the cluster.
 E.g. OpenNESS northbound APIs that can be used by Orchestrators like ONAP for managing the OpenNESS edge solution.
 - **Edge Services**: Edge Services in the context of OpenNESS refers to the Applications that service end-user traffic and Applications that provide services to other Edge compute Applications.
 E.g. CDN is an Edge application that services end-user traffic whereas Transcoding services is an application that provides service to CDN application.
 - **Network Functions**: Network Functions in the context of OpenNESS refers to typical Container Networking Functions (CNFs) that enable edge cloud deployment in Wireless access, Wireline and WiFi deployments.
-E.g. 5G UPF is as CNF supports steering application traffic towards edge cloud applications, gNodeB that servers User equipment (UE) in 5G NR millimeter wave or Sub6 deployments etc.
+E.g. 5G UPF is as CNF supports steering application traffic towards edge cloud applications, gNodeB that serves User equipment (UE) in 5G NR millimeter wave or Sub6 GHz deployments etc.
 - **Network platform**: Network platform in the context of OpenNESS refers to nodes that are deployed in Network or On-Premises edge compute processing.
 These are typically COTS platforms which can host both Applications and VNFs.
 - **Access technologies**: Access technologies in the context of OpenNESS refers to various types of traffic that OpenNESS solution can be handled.
 They include 5G, LTE (GTP/IP), Wireline (IP) and Wifi (IP).
 - **Multi Cloud**: Multi Cloud in the context of OpenNESS refers to support in OpenNESS to host multiple Public or Private cloud application on the same node or in the OpenNESS compute cluster.
 These cloud applications can come from e.g. Amazon AWS Greengrass, Baidu cloud etc.